The Most Jack White Things Happening in This Jack White Profile

 “A lot of that,” he explains, “was my job as an artist.
 My role in my own brain is to not go along with the status quo, ever.
 At that time, digital was taking over . . . so of course it was my job to preach the idea of ‘This is a person singing and playing an instrument.
 This is the blues.’
 I would just be like, ‘Here’s an unpopular opinion.’ ”

-Reddit philosopher Jordan Peterson is his god, but he doesn’t know about all that other stuff he’s said:
+He’s a big fan of Reddit philosopher Jordan Peterson, but he doesn’t know about all that other stuff he’s said:

 “He’s got more intelligence in his brain than his body can handle,” he says.
 Later, I mention the anti-feminist, anti-political-correctness screeds for which Peterson is also known.
 “I didn’t know about that,” White says.
 “Maybe we should drop that whole thing now!”